algolia/instantsearch-android/README.md

 Once created, the Searcher is responsible of all search requests: when `Searcher#search()` is called, the Searcher will fire a request with the current query, and will forward the search results to its **listeners**.

-You can add a listener to a Searcher by calling `Searcher#registerListener()` with an object implementing the [`AlgoliaResultsListener`](instantsearch/src/main/java/com/algolia/instantsearch/views/AlgoliaResultsListener.java) interface.
-This object's `onResults` or `onError` method will be called after each search request returns to let you either process the results or handle the  error.
+A listener is an object implementing the [`AlgoliaResultsListener`](instantsearch/src/main/java/com/algolia/instantsearch/views/AlgoliaResultsListener.java) interface: this object's `onResults` or `onError` method will be called after each search request returns to let you either process the results or handle the error.
+You can add a listener to a Searcher by calling `Searcher#registerListener()`.
 ## InstantSearchHelper

 The Searcher is UI-agnostic, and only communicates with its listeners.
 On top of it, we provide you a component which will link it to your user interface: the **InstantSearchHelper**.